Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 3. Neurological Issues

-Damage to the spinal cord, lumbar lesions, and brain diseases can affect the nerves connected to the bladder and lead to leaking while lying down and sleeping.
-A veterinarian will perform tests, including perennial sensation, tail and anal tone examinations.
-They will also check spinal reflexes to diagnose a neurological condition.
 Although some diagnoses, such as lower lumbar lesions, may cause permanent incontinence, dogs with thoracolumbar spinal injuries have regained continence after treatment.
 Caring for a dog with a neurological problem causing incontinence requires a sympathetic owner willing to endure frequent trips to the vet and a significant amount of cleaning.

 4. Urethral Sphincter Mechanism Incontinence (USMI)

 Veterinarians can sometimes treat spay incontinence with hormone replacement medications.
-In some cases, they may need to prescribe more than one to alleviate the symptoms.
+In some cases, they may need to prescribe more than one to alleviate the signs.
 An estimated 70% of cases respond well to the medications.

 Dog peeing on the floor